GuyCalloway/python_AlgorithmicComplexity/README.md

 Look up Quicksort and Mergesort (use divide and combine stages differently in sorting)

-For sorting: USE SWAP IN FUCNTION: Take first Item and swap with random integer, comb thru whole ARRAY
+For shuffle: USE SWAP IN FUCNTION: Take first Item and swap with random integer, comb thru whole ARRAY